winkerVSbecks/varun.ca-jekyll/_posts/2017-02-11-icon-component.md

 ## Prepare SVG Files
 Our starting point will be `.svg` files  – one per icon.
-In most cases these will be generated using an app such as Illustrator or Sketch.
-Although you can also obtain them from an icon pack, for example: [Material Design icons](https://github.com/google/material-design-icons), [iconmonstr](http://iconmonstr.com/), [SVG Icons](http://svgicons.sparkk.fr/), etc.
+In most cases these will be generated using an app such as Illustrator or Sketch, although you can also obtain them from an icon pack, for example: [Material Design icons](https://github.com/google/material-design-icons), [iconmonstr](http://iconmonstr.com/), [SVG Icons](http://svgicons.sparkk.fr/), etc.

 ![folder full of SVG icon files](/img/folder-of-icons.png)

 I like to start by running all the files through [GitHub - svg/svgo](https://github.com/svg/svgo) or [SVGOMG](https://jakearchibald.github.io/svgomg/).
-This not only optimizes the SVG but, also strips out any editor artifacts and tries to reduce it to a single `<path>`.
+This not only optimizes the SVG but also strips out any editor artifacts and tries to reduce it to a single `<path>`.

 Take a moment to visually check all your icon files.
 You might have to play with the SVGO settings, especially the precision setting, to ensure that the optimized version does not get distorted.

-Next we are going to make a couple of modification to all the `.svg` files.
+Next we are going to make a couple of modifications to all the `.svg` files.

 1. Ensure that all the icons use `viewBox` and remove any `width` or `height` attributes.
 You can configure SVGO to do this for you automatically.
 This will [make it easier](https://youtu.be/af4ZQJ14yu8?t=309) to control the size of the icon.